 My book collection provides the start of the library.
 I am also donating the main part of the works of art in my possession to the Foundation, hoping that they can benefit the local milieu.

 Building The Place has been made possible by the generosity of the artists who have donated their works to make this building and the planned activities possible.
 I wish to express my deep and lasting gratitude to Kari Cavén, Tony Cragg, Dorothy Cross, Anne-Karin Furunes, Antony Gormley, Dan Graham, Alfredo Jaar, Anish Kapoor, Cildo Meireles, Esko Männikkö, Bjørn Nørgaard, Markus Raetz, and Gediminas Urbonas.

 The land where the building is situated is a gift from Anne Katrine Dolven who has a house and studio in close vicinity.
 Antony Gormley initiated the donations, and he, together with Anne Katrine, contacted the artists.
-Antony’s studio in London took care of the practicalities of the donations project together with Audhild Dahlstrøm, the present director of the Foundation.
-Audhild has worked tirelessly and with true dedication to make all this happen.
+Antony’s studio in London took care of the practicalities of the donations project together with Audhild Dahlstrøm, the first director of the Foundation, until 2018.
+Audhild worked tirelessly and with true dedication to make all this happen.
 Many thanks also to Ánde Somby who helped with the legal expertise connected to the establishment of the Foundation.
 Kimmo Aslak Liimatainen, who has designed the building, I got to know while I was working at the Museum of Contemporary Art and he and his colleagues were involved in the Museum’s exhibition architecture.
 Much of the first phase of this project took place without my knowledge, which I now, having recovered from the enormous surprise this all created, truly appreciate.
 I do hope and know that the generosity of these artists will inspire all of us in different ways in our future work.

 My gratitude also goes to Thora Dolven Balke, the first chairperson of the Foundation, and the Foundation Board who have started their work in a thoughtful and inspiring way.
 The Place is not shy of its ambitions even though everything is in a small scale.
 It also seems that a mini-scale is the most powerful way to make our mission felt in today’s world.